ACEsuit/mace/docs/index.rst

 Overview
 --------

-`MACE` is a machine learning software for predicting molecular interactions and generating force fields.
+`MACE` is a machine learning software for predicting many-body atomic interactions and generating force fields.
 It utilizes higher order equivariant message passing for fast and accurate predictions.

 Features
 --------

-- Predicts molecular interactions with high accuracy
+- Predicts many-body atomic interactions with high accuracy
 - Generates force fields for use in molecular dynamics simulations
 - Utilizes higher order equivariant message passing
 - Fast and efficient predictions